What to know Wednesday about the COVID-19 outbreak

 COLORADO SPRINGS, Colo.
-(KKTV) - El Paso County may be succeeding in flattening the curve.
+(KKTV) - After nearly four weeks in the hospital, another COVID-19 patient is going home.

-Based on the latest numbers from April 14, there are 45 people in local hospitals with COVID-19 -- down from 150 people at one point.
+Mariana Cruz received a joyous sendoff from staff at Memorial Central Tuesday.

-"The trajectory we were on to start all this is dramatically different than where we are today," said El Paso County Coroner Leon Kelly in a briefing with city and county officials Tuesday morning.
+“I miss my family so much.
+I haven’t seen them since March 28.
+They are the ones who keep me going – my kids, my family," she said.

 More things to know Wednesday: